 Who am I?

-My past professional activity has lead me often to foreign countries, in Europe, where my previous company acted and developed: Scandinavia, UK, France, Germany and Hungary to name a few.
-This offered me the opportunity to practice and explore the mysteries of photography.
-Travelling, airports, streets and night scenes have been recurring topics in my pictures.
-Same applies to B&W p
+My past professional activity often took me to foreign countries across Europe, where my previous company operated and developed business: Scandinavia, the UK, France, Germany, and Hungary, to name a few.
+This gave me the opportunity to practice and explore the mysteries of photography.
+Travel, airports, streets, and night scenes have been recurring subjects in my pictures.
+The same applies to black-and-white photography, for which I developed a personal recipe to post-process—or rather, to elaborate—my shots.

-I started writing and maintaining this blog in 2010, as a complementary section of my (no longer maintained) website, where I once used to keep my personal scroll-page of news and thoughts.
-Some time after, I realized that using a customizable showcase as Blogger would allow me to save time, update it more frequently and reach a larger visual audience.
+I started writing and maintaining this blog in 2010 as a complementary section of my (now discontinued) website, where I once kept my personal scroll-page of news and thoughts.
+After some time, I realized that using a customizable platform such as Blogger would allow me to save time, update more frequently, and reach a wider visual audience.

-To my regret, the evolution of the online social medias is apparently making more and more outdated the use of a personal blogs in photography.
-We could argument for endless hours on the meaning of the word "photography", today and what remains of it, compared to no more than ten years ago.
-Notwithstanding this trend, I still believe in the power of the binary-log, where I am still free to decide what and how to expose, without feeling sorry for the number of "likes" and "views" that I get.
-That's why these pages are still alive.
-It's my album.
+To my regret, the evolution of online social media is apparently making the use of personal photography blogs increasingly outdated.
+We could argue endlessly about the meaning of the word “photography” today and what remains of it compared to no more than ten years ago.

 No comments: